patacongo/Pascal/doc/PascalNotes.md

 This problem is largely alleviated by using short strings that do not require such large string stack allocations.
 But this can still be a problem; many simple programs that do string operations may require a rather large string stack for temporary strings.

-In order manage the string stack, two special instructions are supported:  `PUSHS` which pushes the string stack pointer and `POPS` that recovers the string stack pointer.
-The compiler generates these on entry and exit from each dynamic nesting level, when string variables go out of scope.
+In order manage the string stack, the string pointer is retained in frame by the run-time code at entry into each higher dynamic nesting level and restored when returning to the previous level, when string variables at that level variables go out of scope.

-At one time, PUSHS and POPS enclosed each statement.
-While that did eliminate most of the string memory usage problems, it introduced too much complexity and instability due to the unexpected stack state.

 Note 1: The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.